lefterisvl83/MAS-STL-planning/PLANNING_SCENARIOS_&_ANIMATIONS.md

 # Ten-Robot SLT Motion Planning (Numerical Validation)

-We evaluate the **BCGD-PM** (Block Coordinate Gradient Descent - Penalty Method) framework using a complex multi-agent motion planning scenario.
-We compare its performance against traditional Mixed-Integer Programming (MIP) approaches across various task specifications as well as linear and unicycle dynamical models.
+We evaluate the **BCGD-PM** (Block Coordinate Gradient Descent - Penalty Method) framework across complex multi-agent motion planning scenarios for both linear and unicycle dynamical models.
+We compare its performance against Mixed-Integer Programming (MIP) approaches [1,2] and LBFGS (Limited-memory Broyden–Fletcher–Goldfarb–Shanno) method [3], which is a limited-memory quasi-Newton optimization algorithm that approximates the inverse Hessian using gradient history information to efficiently solve large-scale smooth unconstrained problems.
+LBFGS is also implemented in a block-coordinate fashion for fair comparison within the proposed modular penalty framework.

 ---